horejsek/python-sqlpuzzle/README.markdown

 # SELECT "name" AS "users name"
 ```

 Note: every column / table is put only once.
-Only if you have always different alias is same column / table put more than once.
+Only if you have always different alias is same column / table putted more than once.

 ```python
 sqlpuzzle.select('a', 'a')